-Next of kin members are offered several forms of compensation.
-These include Dependent Indemnity Compensation, a Death Gratuity payment, as well as TRICARE benefits.
+Survivors of deceased military members and veterans are entitled to several forms of compensation.
+These include Dependent Indemnity Compensation, a Death Gratuity payment and TRICARE benefits.

 Dependency and Indemnity Compensation (DIC)